Published and Forthcoming

 Critical discussion of Korman's book, focusing on the argument from counterexamples in favor of conservatism; the debunking response to this argument; and the arbitrariness arguments against conservatism.

-- "Norm and Object: A Normative Hylomorphic Theory of Social Objects" (under review; email for draft)
+- "Norm and Object: A Normative Hylomorphic Theory of Social Objects" (under revision; email for draft)

 This paper articulates a metaphysical puzzle concerning social objects of a seemingly concrete character, and then develops a novel account of these objects that provides a satisfying solution to the puzzle.
 The basic idea behind the puzzle is that social objects such as political borders, states, and organizations can apparently be created by acts of agreement, decree, declaration, or the like.
 But there is reason to believe that no concrete object can be created in this way.
 The core idea of the positive account is that seemingly concrete social objects have both normative and material components.
 I develop this idea more rigorously within a hylomorphic framework, on which the material components correspond to the object’s matter, and the normative components inhere in the object’s form.
 This normative hylomorphic account, I argue, solves the puzzle by providing a satisfying explanation of “creation by agreement,” drawing on the phenomenon of normative powers.

-- "Is Bitcoin Money?" (in preparation for the Journal of Social Ontology; email for draft)
+- "Is Bitcoin Money?" (under review; email for draft)

 - Social Objects (book manuscript)